MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbl-support-to-unity.md

 ms.localizationpriority: medium
 ---

-# Add XBL support to Unity for UWP
+# Add XBL support in Unity, for UWP games

 Adding Xbox Live support to Unity for UWP with a scripting backend, for ID@Xbox and managed partners.